Coding for Combined Block-Symbol Error Correction: Simplified Code Construction

 \subsection{Application to Probabilistic Decoding}

-We next provide an application of the efficient decoding algorithm of Figure~\ref{fig:GRS}, for the following channel model: an $m \times n$ transmitted array over $F$ is subject to at most a prescribed number $t$ of block errors (and no erasures), such that the value (\ie, contents) of the block error in each affected column is uniformly distributed over $F^m$, independently of the other block-error values.
+We next provide an application of the efficient decoding algorithm of Fig.~\ref{fig:GRS} for the following channel model: an $m \times n$ transmitted array over $F$ is subject to at most a prescribed number $t$ of block errors (and no erasures), such that the value (\ie, contents) of the block error in each affected column is uniformly distributed over $F^m$, independently of the other block-error values.
 (Note that in this formulation of the channel, there is a probability of $1/q^m$ that an affected column will in fact be error-free; we have elected to define the channel this way in order to simplify the analysis.)

 We consider the decoding problem given that the $m \times n$ transmitted array belongs to the code described in Section~\ref{sec:GRS}, namely, an $m$-level interleaving of an $[n,k,d{=}n{-}k{+}1]$ GRS code over $F$.
 Let $J$ be the index set of the columns that were affected (possibly by an error-free block error), where $|J| \le t$, and let $\mu$ be the rank of the error array $E$.
-The decoder of Figure~\ref{fig:GRS} will fail to decode (or will decode incorrectly) \emph{only} when the inequality in Lemma~\ref{lem:GRS} is violated, namely, only when $\mu \le 2|J| - d + 1$.
+The decoder of Fig.~\ref{fig:GRS} will fail to decode (or will decode incorrectly) \emph{only} when the inequality in Lemma~\ref{lem:GRS} is violated, namely, only when $\mu \le 2|J| - d + 1$.
 Under the assumed statistical model on the error arrays, it is easy to see that

 (see~\cite[p.~699]{MS}), where $o(1)$ is an expression that goes to $0$ as $q \rightarrow \infty$.
-Hence, when $m \ge d-1$, the decoding failure probability of the algorithm in Figure~\ref{fig:GRS} is bounded from above, up to a multiplicative factor $1 + o(1)$, by
+Hence, when $m \ge d-1$, the decoding failure probability of the algorithm in Fig.~\ref{fig:GRS} is bounded from above, up to a multiplicative factor $1 + o(1)$, by

-For $m \ge d-1$, this bound is (considerably) better than those given in~\cite{BKY} and~\cite{KSH}, and is comparable to that in~\cite{SSB} when $m$ is much larger than $d$.
+For $m \ge d-1$, this bound is (considerably) better than those given in~\cite{BKY} and~\cite{KSH}, and is comparable to that in~\cite{SSB0, SSB} when $m$ is much larger than $d$.